opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 obvious components such as the Plugin framework and less obvious components such as REST Action Handlers.
 When developing a new feature of OpenSearch it is important to explicitly mark which implementation components may, or may not, be extended by external implementations.
 For example, all new API classes with `@opensearch.api` signal that the new component may be extended by an external implementation and therefore provide backwards compatibility guarantees.
-Similarly, any class explicitly marked with the `@opensearch.internal` annotation, or not explicitly marked by an annotation may not be extended by external implementation components as it does not guarantee backwards compatibility and may change at any time.
+Similarly, any class explicitly marked with the `@opensearch.internal` annotation, or not explicitly marked by an annotation should not be extended by external implementation components as it does not guarantee backwards compatibility and may change at any time.
 The `@deprecated` annotation should also be added to any `@opensearch.api` classes or methods that are either changed or planned to be removed across minor versions.